linode/docs/docs/guides/platform/manager/members-linode-com-migration/index.md

 ### Updating Reverse DNS

-To change a Linode's reverse DNS, review the [Configure Your Linode for Reverse DNS](https://www.linode.com/docs/guides/configure-your-linode-for-reverse-dns/) guide.
-If a user does not take action to change their reverse DNS to either the new `ip.linodeusercontent.com` domain or another domain of their choosing, Linode will change the corresponding reverse DNS entry.
+To change a Linode's reverse DNS records, review the [Configure Your Linode for Reverse DNS](https://www.linode.com/docs/guides/configure-your-linode-for-reverse-dns/) guide.
+The new forward DNS records already exist for your Linode's IP, so you can set your Linode's reverse DNS records to match the new name by following the linked guide.

-There is no way for a customer to change a NodeBalancer's reverse DNS, and as such the change will be made by Linode.